 I joined the board as a programming coordinator and secretary.
 I was interested in the people/programming space, so I was happy to be offered the programming role and surprised to be offered the secretary position, but I held both roles for the first year.

 My first event was doing an Agile lego-building workshop with Deloitte Digital.
-Shout-out to Rica [Rosario, past AIGA president] for making this connection!
-After that, I became the Emerge Chair, where AIGA National asked boardies across chapters to focus on serving emerging designers and represent our chapters on a national committee of 26 chapters who defined what the Emerge program should be.
+Shout-out to Rica [Rosario, past AIGA DC president] for making this connection!
+After that, I became the Emerge Chair, where AIGA National asked boardies across chapters to focus on serving emerging designers and represent our chapters on a national committee of 26 chapters that defined what the Emerge program should be.
 It was an honor to help define this initiative, host events like our DC chapter portfolio review, and meet friends from other chapters whom I’m still in touch with today.

 After serving as Emerge Chair, I became AIGA DC’s Programming Co-Director for two years, and that led to me becoming the chapter’s President.